rdamashek/Generativeprocess/README.md

 - Experimental options: None.
 - Select install to finish the installation.

-#### Using Git to download files
+#### Using Git and Github to download files
+Assuming that you have a Github account as instructed in the General section please go to
+- On Github find the button in the top right corner named "Fork" and click it.
+	- If asked about repository or branch select repository

 - Open up a "Shell":
 	- On Windows this is called a command prompt.
 You can do this by typing "Command Prompt" into the search bar.
 	- On Mac this is called the terminal.
-It can be found in the following directory : apps>utilities>terminal (or by seraching "Terminal" in )
+It can be found in the following directory : apps>utilities>terminal (or by seraching "Terminal" in Spotlight)

-- On Github find the button in the top right corner named "Fork" and click it.
-	- If asked about repository or branch select repository
+- Leave this running in the background.
+You'll use it a bit later.

 - Now go to the repo on your personal page
 - Find the green "code" button
 - Copy the address